 2. Give yourself permission to spend.

-Yes, we just told you to stick to your budget—and you always should.
+Yep, I just told you to stick to your budget—and you always should.
 But it’s also important to throw a little fun money in there too!
-Give yourself (and your spouse if you’re married) a line item in the budget with your name on it for your fun spending.
+Give yourself (and your spouse, if you’re married) a line item in the budget with your name on it for your fun spending.

-4. Shop with a plan.
+4. Shop with a plan in mind.

 5. Beware of joining too many email lists.

 Has anyone else’s inbox been absolutely flooded with sale emails during the pandemic?
 I mean, I’ve been doing great sticking to my budget with everything planned and accounted for.
 Things are going great.
 But then I check my inbox and find 15 different emails announcing one sale after another!

 In these moments, I wasn’t even thinking about shopping.
 But then these marketers catch my attention, and I just have to see what’s on sale, right?
 Guys, we all could use a little “unsubscribe” in our lives right now.

 6. Don’t shop when you’re emotional.

 We just talked about this, but it’s worth mentioning again—don’t let your emotions control your spending habits!
 You might have a great day and make an impulse buy in the thrill of the moment.
 Or maybe you’re having a bad day, and you tell yourself you deserve something nice or that this item will make you feel better.